 I love Twitter for sharing things we like because I'm addicted to the Internet so it's nice to find useful links for people.
 And anything amusing I come across.
 Instagram is purely our images, from out and about and also of products.
 Pinterest is addictive, though the new algorithm is ruining it a little.

 Facebook, sadly, has become difficult and expensive!!
 It costs us so much for all of our followers to see our posts.
 We don't put on there as much as we used to.
 It's a shame.
 All of these things combined create your own PR, they strengthen what your company is about.
-I really dislike company profiles which only push their own things, it should be more varied and fun than that.
+I really dislike company profiles that only push their own things, it should be more varied and fun than that.

 You're graphic designers.
 Do you still work in the field, or do you dedicate all your time to Present & Correct?

 I really like to when I can but it's becoming harder to do that now.
 I'm hoping to start doing branding again in the near future, I miss having those kinds of projects to get my teeth into and think now I could perhaps offer more.
-Not just branding but styling of products and help with social media.
+Not just branding but the styling of products and help with social media.

 Do you have a good work/life balance?